 In the Spring of 2013, she completed her honors thesis work with Dr. Mark Patterson on measuring the mixing time of the coral gastrovascular system.
 Sara is also working with Dr. Erinn Muller from Mote Marine Lab in Sarasota, FL, on the spatial epidemiology of Caribbean yellow band disease on two species of reef building coral around St. Croix, USVI.

-As a Research Technician, Sara gets to explore her interests in combining physics and biology to better understand the marine environment by working with marine robots, oxygen and pH micro-sensors used in corals, and by participating in other biomechanics research happening in the Patterson Lab.
+Sara previously was a Research Technician in the Patterson Lab where she explored her interests in combining physics and biology to better understand the marine environment by working with marine robots, oxygen and pH micro-sensors used in corals, and by participating in other biomechanics research happening in the lab.

-Sara plans to pursue a Ph.D. in Marine Science with a concentration in marine biomechanics and coral reef ecology.
+Sara is pursuing a PhD in Marine Science with a concentration in marine biomechanics and coral reef ecology.